Nail techs with psoriasis reveal what life is like with the skin condition

 As a nail tech: “Listen to your body,” stresses Fie.
 “I ignored so many signs and let my struggles drag on for far too long.
 Utilise supportive tools in the nail space, for example a wrist splint makes a huge difference for me, and always seek the advice of a medical professional.”

-Presented by clients: “This depends on what type of psoriasis the client has, but as a nail tech who loved flipping clients’ hands up, down and all around, I would recommend being mindful of the pressure you put on joints,” advises Fie.
+Presented by clients: “This depends on what type of psoriasis the client has, but as a nail tech who loved flipping clients’ hands, I would recommend being mindful of the pressure you put on joints,” advises Fie.
 “Also, keep an open line of communication with clients, encouraging them to speak up if something is uncomfortable.”

-“I also suffer from psoriatic arthritis, which causes dry, scaly skin and joint pain,” adds Katarzyna Korzeniak of Kate’s Simply Nails, Warrington.
+“I suffer from psoriatic arthritis, which causes dry, scaly skin and joint pain,” shares the owner of Kate’s Simply Nails.
 “When my skin is scaly, I try my hardest to embrace my appearance.
-This is the most difficult part of having the condition, because I’m sitting in front of clients and know it can be seen.
-Psoriasis is also very itchy, so while working, I try not to scratch my skin.”
+This is the most difficult part of having the condition, because when sitting in front of clients I know it can be seen.
+Psoriasis is also very itchy, so I try not to scratch my skin while working.”

 Katarzyna tells Scratch that she’d like there to be more awareness of the condition.
 “I would like people to know that psoriasis is not just a skin condition: it is a chronic autoimmune disorder, which can affect more than just the skin.
 It is emotionally and mentally challenging and is not contagious,” she says.